apache/allura/INSTALL.markdown

 ## Installing the Allura code and dependencies

 Now we can get down to actually getting the Allura code and dependencies downloaded and ready to go.
+If you don't have the source code yet, run:

     (env-allura)~$ mkdir src
     (env-allura)~$ cd src
     (env-allura)~/src$ git clone https://git-wip-us.apache.org/repos/asf/incubator-allura.git allura

+If you already reading this file from an Allura release or checkout, you're ready to continue.

 Although the application setup.py files define a number of dependencies, the `requirements.txt` files are currently the authoritative source, so we'll use those with `pip` to make sure the correct versions are installed.